Pinellas County Criminal Defense

 What If You Think You are Under Investigation for Doctor Shopping?

 Our office may be effective in helping clients who are under investigation for Doctor Shopping or who express concern that a warrant might be outstanding for their arrest.
 In some cases, we can intervene early and present legitimate reasons to the investigating officer or prosecutor why our client needed to consult with multiple physicians.
 In other instances, we may be able to confirm if a warrant is outstanding and take the appropriate steps to have the warrant immediately withdrawn.
 This early action may be effective in avoiding formal charges, or an untimely arrest at the work place.
-Having a strategy in place before your arrest may result in a more positve ultimate outcome.
+Having a strategy in place before your arrest may result in a more positive ultimate outcome.

-• Up to five years in prison;
+• Up to a five year sentence in the Florida state prison system;

 • Loss of civil rights such as the right to own, use, or possess a firearm;